pusher/pusher-websocket-java/README.md

 By default the example will connect to a sample application and subscribe to the channel `my-channel`, listening to events on `my-event`.
 If you want to change these defaults, they can be specified on the command line:

 `java -jar pusher-java-client-<version>-jar-with-dependencies.jar [appKey] [channelName] [eventName]`

+### Deploy

+The library is deployed to a Maven repository in a github branch.
+For more information see: <http://stackoverflow.com/a/14013645/39904>